 Yoga 4 – 3 Physiotherapy

 I was heartened to find a nice piece of research which suggests bringing Yoga into Physiotherapy seems to be a good idea.
 We believe it is.
-Sometimes it’s nice to find some research to back up what you believe… but it’s just as important to consider research which challenges what you believe.
+Sometimes it’s nice to find some research to back up what you believe… but it’s just as important to consider research that challenges what you believe.